 Welcome to Raperport.com.
 This page traces the origins and journey of the Raperport name — an uncommon spelling that belongs to one of the most storied surname families in Ashkenazi Jewish history.
 Whether you carry the name yourself, married into it, or arrived here chasing a branch of your family tree, the story below offers a starting point for the centuries of history behind those nine letters.

 Raperport is one of a constellation of related spellings that share a common root.
-You will find the same family name written as Rappaport, Rapoport, Rapaport, Rappoport, Rapport, Rapperport, Rappert, Rapiport, and Rappeport, among others.
+You will find the same family name written as Rappaport, Rapoport, Rapaport, Rappoport, Rapport, Rapperport, Rappert, Rapiport, Rappeport, Rapeport, Rapaporte, Rappaporte, Rapoporte, Rappapport, Rapapport, Reppaport, Repaport, Rappoporte, Rapoporto, and Rappaporto, alongside the original hyphenated forms Rapa-Porto and Rappa-Porto from which the modern names descend, among many others.
 The variations arose because the name travelled across many countries and many languages — German, Italian, Yiddish, Polish, Russian, English — and each transcription left its own fingerprint.
 Border crossings, immigration clerks, and the simple realities of handwritten records did the rest.

 Despite the spelling differences, genealogists generally treat these forms as members of a single extended family of surnames, even if they no longer share a single male ancestor.
 DNA studies on bearers of the various spellings have confirmed that several distinct lineages have come to share the name over the centuries, often through adoption of a prestigious surname or through descent through the female line.